gary-jipp/node-examples/promise/README.md

 	* thenable

 * Fixing the limitations Promise.all()
+ 	(with some promising magic)

-* Useful examples of Promises
+* More Useful examples of Promises

+* If we have time
+	* syncronous / asyncronous